 - Certificate in Mindfulness and Psychotherapy from the Institute for Meditation and Psychotherapy

 - Board Certified Diplomate in Clinical Social Work (BCD)

 - Member, Academy of Clinical Social Workers (ACSW)

 - Member, National Association of Social Workers (NASW)

 - Member, American Society of Journalists and Authors (ASJA)

 Here is my short bio:

-Carla Naumburg, PhD, is a clinical social worker, writer, and speaker.
+Carla Naumburg, PhD, is a clinical social worker, author, and speaker.
 She is the author of Ready, Set, Breathe: Practicing Mindfulness with Your Children for Fewer Meltdowns and a More Peaceful Family (New Harbinger, 2015) and Parenting in the Present Moment: How to Stay Focused on What Really Matters (Parallax, 2014), and the forthcoming How to Stop Losing Your Sh*t With Your Kids (Workman, 2019).
 Her writing has appeared in The New York Times, The Washington Post, The Huffington Post, and Mindful Magazine, among other places.
 Carla is a sought-after public speaker on issues such as mindfulness, parenting, and the importance of sleep.
 She maintains a private practice outside of Boston, where she lives with her husband and two young daughters, and two totally insane cats.